fflaten/fflaten/README.md

 System administrator at day, scripter at night.

-Experienced with PowerShell and know the basics of C# and Java, but always looking to learn improve and learn more languages and technologies.
+Experienced with PowerShell and know the basics of C# and Java.
+Always looking to improve my skills and learn more languages and technologies.

 #### Goals